29.9 C

 Demystifying Mentalization: Understanding the Intricacies of Perception and Processing

-Psychologist Rajesh Pandey offers a straightforward definition of a complex psychological concept: mentalization.
-According to him, mentalization is essentially about understanding how our brain processes information received through our senses and how it utilizes pre-existing information.
+Psychologist Rajesh Pandey gives a simple explanation of a complex idea called mentalization.
+He says mentalization is about understanding how our brain uses information from our senses and combines it with what it already knows.

 Pandey’s Insights on the Power of Focused Attention